ncolomer/docker-templates/couchbase/README.md

 	docker run -d $(./scripts/ports) -name cb21 ncolomer/couchbase
 	docker run -d -name cb22 ncolomer/couchbase couchbase-start $(./scripts/ipof cb21)

+The node `cb12` automatically joins the cluster #1 via `cb11` and the node `cb22` automatically joins the cluster #2 via `cb11`.

-Then open the URL `http://$CB11_URL:8091` (replace `$CB11_URL` by the output of `./scripts/ipof cb11`) in your favorite browser and create the XDCR as described in the [Set Source and Destination Clusters](http://docs.couchbase.com/couchbase-manual-2.2/#set-source-and-destination-clusters) documentation page.
+* Open the URL `http://$CB11_URL:8091` (replace `$CB11_URL` by the output of `./scripts/ipof cb11`) in your favorite browser
-You will have to provide at lease one IP of a node in the second cluster, the IP `./scripts/ipof cb21` is a good choice.
+* Setup the XDCR as described in the [Set Source and Destination Clusters](http://docs.couchbase.com/couchbase-manual-2.2/#set-source-and-destination-clusters) documentation page.
+You will have to provide at lease one IP of a node in the cluster #2, the IP returned by `./scripts/ipof cb21` is a good choice.
+* Note you can also do all this stuff using command line.
+See the documentation for the details.

-## Routing magic
+## Some routing magic

 If you host Docker on a Virtual Machine (a Vagrant managed VM for instance), you can make docker containers reachable from your VM's host by routing request to the docker bridge: